UnlockGPU/UnlockGPU/index-revised.md

 **Every broken installation.
 Every abandoned project.
 Every time you paid the NVIDIA tax.
 This is how we fix it—not as users begging for scraps, but as owners demanding results.**

 **🗳️ Buy a share.
-Pledge your vote.** Even one AMD share gives you a voice at the table
+Pledge your vote.** Even one AMD share gives you a vote at the table

 **💻 Document your pain.** Add to our [Developer Priorities](/priorities/)